-- 52. Mr. CRISP incorporates by reference the allegations set forth in all preceding paragraphs as if fully set forth herein. - 53.
-All of the acts and omissions by the named and unnamed individual officer defendants described above were carried out pursuant to overlapping policies and practices of the CITY which were in existence at the time of the conduct alleged herein and were engaged in with the full knowledge, consent, and cooperation and under the supervisory authority of the CITY and its agency, the NYPD. - 54.
-Defendant CITY and the NYPD, by their policy-making agents, servants and employees, authorized, sanctioned and/or ratified the individual defendants' wrongful acts; and/or failed to prevent or stop those acts; and/or allowed or encouraged those acts to continue. - 55.
-The acts complained of were carried out by the aforementioned individual defendants in their capacities as police officers and officials pursuant to customs, policies, usages, practices, procedures and rules of the CITY and the NYPD, all under the supervision of ranking officers of the NYPD. - 56.
-The aforementioned customs, practices, procedures and rules of the CITY and the NYPD include, but are not limited to, the following unconstitutional practices: (a) using excessive force on persons engaged in activity protected by the First Amendment; (b) unlawful detention of civilians engaged in activity protected by the First Amendment; (c) retaliating against bystanders and witnesses to misconduct by other police officers; (d) failing to supervise, train, instruct and discipline police officers and encouraging their misconduct, including but not limited to defendant BOLOGNA; and (e) discouraging police officers from reporting the corrupt or unlawful acts of other police officers and retaliating against officers who report police misconduct.
+- 53. Ms. LAWLER incorporates by reference the allegations set forth in all preceding paragraphs as if fully set forth herein. - 54.
+All of the acts and omissions by the named and unnamed individual officer defendants described above were carried out pursuant to overlapping policies and practices of the CITY

-57. The existence of the aforesaid unconstitutional customs and practices, specifically with regard to the use of excessive force, unlawful detention, interference with protected First Amendment activity, retaliatory use of force, abuse of process and deprivation of liberty without due process of law against individuals apparently associated with Occupy Wall Street while engaged in protected First Amendment activity, are further evidenced, inter alia, by the following incidents involving NYPD officers and OWS protestors:3 a.
+- 55. Defendant CITY and the NYPD, by their policy-making agents, servants and employees, authorized, sanctioned and/or ratified the individual defendants' wrongful acts; and/or failed to prevent or stop those acts; and/or allowed or encouraged those acts to continue. - 56.
+The acts complained of were carried out by the aforementioned individual defendants in their capacities as police officers and officials pursuant to customs, policies, usages, practices, procedures and rules of the CITY and the NYPD, all under the supervision of ranking officers of the NYPD. - 57.
+The aforementioned customs, practices, procedures and rules of the CITY and the NYPD include, but are not limited to, the following unconstitutional practices: (a) using excessive force on persons engaged in activity protected by the First Amendment; (b) unlawful detention of civilians engaged in activity protected by the First Amendment; (c) retaliating against bystanders and witnesses to misconduct by other police officers; (d) failing to supervise, train, instruct and discipline police officers and encouraging their misconduct, including but not limited to defendant BOLOGNA; and (e) discouraging police officers from reporting the corrupt or unlawful acts of other police officers and retaliating against officers who report police misconduct. - 58.
+The existence of the aforesaid unconstitutional customs and practices, specifically with regard to the use of excessive force, unlawful detention, interference with protected First Amendment activity, retaliatory use of force, abuse of process and deprivation of liberty without due process of law against individuals apparently associated with a.
 On September 19, 2011, an NYPD officer "reached over a curbside barricade" and grabbed an OWS protester.
 The protester backed away, and the officer "lunged forward, holding onto the man and toppling the metal barricade."
 The officer then brought the protester to the ground.
 The journalist stated that the incident happened after the officer "ordered [the man] ...to keep moving" and the man "spoke to the inspector for a moment, then lifted his hands and said that he was having difficulty moving."